-It is estimated that during his life, Mr. and Mrs. Smith donated some $8 million dollars (at current values, more than $250 million) to charitable causes.
+It is estimated that during his life, Mr. and Mrs. Smith donated some eight million dollars (at current values, more than $250 million) to charitable causes.
 His Peterboro estate became such a center for abolition organizing that African American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paperThe North Star on December 8, 1848.
 (Douglass would later dedicate his second autobiography, My Bondage and My Freedom (1855), to Smith.)

 In October 1851, Smith exhorted Syracuse-area abolitionists to defy the new law.
 On the evening of October 1, reformers and activists broke down the door of a police station to free William "Jerry" Henry, an escaped slave being held pending his forcible return to Missouri.
 The raid, known as the Jerry Rescue, was successful.
 "Jerry" escaped to freedom in Canada within a few days; the event galvanized abolitionists nationwide.
 Afterward, Smith lauded the rescue as the epitome of abolitionist principles in action, urging his colleagues to operate always at the "Jerry Level."
-He would later grow disillusioned when this level of abolitionist fervor was not maintained.
+He would later grow disillusioned when this high degree of abolitionist fervor was not maintained.

+Family Links.
 Smith’s personal connections were as impressive as his activism.
 He was cousin to the future Elizabeth Cady Stanton, who met her future husband Henry Brewster Stanton at a social event at Smith’s mansion.
 (The Stantons named their third child, born 1845, after Smith.)
-Gerrit's daughter Elizabeth (Smith Miller) lived across the town green from her father’s estate and became a suffragist and a philanthropist in her own right.
+Gerrit's daughter Elizabeth (Smith Miller) at one time lived across the town green from her father’s estate and became a suffragist and a philanthropist in her own right.
 Her role in developing the Bloomer costume (named for its most conspicuous promoter, Seneca Falls activist Amelia Bloomer) has already been mentioned.

 Smith's Physical Legacy.
 The Smith mansion burned down in 1936.
 The Gerrit Smith Estate was declared a National Historic Landmark in 2001.
 The former Peterboro Presbyterian Church was placed on the National Register of Historic Places in 1994; in 2004, it became the home of the National Abolition Hall of Fame.